LinkedIn InMail vs Connection Requests: Which Gets Better Response Rates?

 | InMail | 60–70% open message | 10–18% reply | 5–9% positive |

-Key insight: InMail has slightly higher response rates (10-18% vs 8-12%), but the difference isn't massive.
-The real value of InMail emerges when you segment by seniority level.
+Key insight: InMail has slightly higher response rates (10–18% vs 8–12%), but the difference isn’t massive at the headline level.
+The real value of InMail emerges when you segment by seniority.

 | Target Level | Connection Request Response | InMail Response | InMail Advantage |